Skip to content

 At the coding-tool layer, the fight is about trust: which agent can you leave alone in a branch for twenty minutes?
 Claude Code's terminal-first design, subagents, hooks, and plan mode compete most directly with Cursor's editor-first approach — we've compared them at length in Cursor vs Claude Code.
 A dedicated GitHub Copilot vs Claude Code piece is in the works.

 There's also a third choice inside Claude that trips people up: which model.
-Claude Sonnet 5 handles roughly 97–99% of coding work at a fraction of Claude Opus 4.8's price, and our Claude Sonnet vs Opus guide gives you the escalation framework.
+Claude Sonnet 5 handles the large majority of everyday coding work at a fraction of the flagship's price, and our Claude Sonnet vs Opus guide gives you the escalation framework.
 Get the layer right first, then the vendor, then the model.

 The 2026 pricing landscape